Last Updated on December 6, 2020 by ellduclos

 Pin on trend

 Another helpful Pinterest tip is to Pin on trend.
 What I mean by this is look to see what topics are trending on Pinterest and pin content that is related to what is trending.
-You can also use Pinterest’s trending topics as a way to think of what you can create next.
-If there are any trending topics that are related to your niche, that would be a great time to bust out some blog posts related to those trending ideas!
+You can also use Pinterest’s trending topics as a way to think of what content you can create next.
+If there are any trending topics that are related to your niche then that would be a great time to bust out some blog posts related to those trending ideas!
+You’ll want to use the Pinterest trends tool for this.

-If you are still wondering how to grow your blog with Pinterest
+If you are still wondering how to grow your blog traffic with Pinterest then invest in a course!

-Then you need the Pinterest with Ell e-course.
+The Pinterest with Ell course is the only Pinterest course you’ll ever need!
 This Pinterest course will break down STEP BY STEP how to set up, optimize, and use Pinterest to grow your blog traffic.
-This course will also teach you how to use Tailwind step by step to help you grow your blog traffic too.

 Like it?
 Pin it!